Environmental and Ecological Grief

 Please know that you are NOT alone.
 I hope you’ll acknowledge this anxiety and honor yourself for being sensitive enough to feel such an emotion.
 Given all we’re dealing with today, anxiety is growing, and can easily become overwhelming.
 If you’d like someone to help you through this anxiety, and give you some tips along the way on how to cope, please contact me.

-For those who experience environmental, ecological and climate grief, as well as eco-anxiety, I’m here to support you
+For those who experience environmental, ecological and/or climate grief, as well as eco/climate-anxiety, I’m here to support you

 CHAPTER/ARTICLES I’VE WRITTEN ABOUT ENVIRONMENTAL AND ECOLOGICAL GRIEF